quicwg/multipath/draft-ietf-quic-multipath.md

 last packets received from the peer as specified in {{ack-after-abandon}}).

-After receiving or sending a PATH_ABANDON frame, the endpoints SHOULD promptly send ACK_MP frames to acknowledge all packets received on the path and not yet acknowledged, as specified in {{ack-after-abandon}}).
+After receiving or sending a PATH_ABANDON frame, the endpoints SHOULD promptly send MP_ACK frames to acknowledge all packets received on the path and not yet acknowledged, as specified in {{ack-after-abandon}}).
 When an endpoint finally deletes all resource associated with the path, the packets sent over the path and not yet acknowledged MUST be considered lost.